stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 I propose you copy the code we have so far for this stream fusion system and try yourself to add some pragmas to make it work.
-You can then compare it with solution found in source code of this tutorial (see [our repo](https://github.com/stackbuilders/tutorials)).
+You can then compare it the with solution found in the source code of this tutorial (see [our repo](https://github.com/stackbuilders/tutorials)).
 I have written some comments there to explain what I did and why.

-Here are results:
+Here are the results:

 ```
 benchmarking fused3